flutter/website/src/release/breaking-changes/window-singleton.md

 If a `BuildContext` is available, consider looking up the current `FlutterView` via `View.of`.
-This returns the `FlutterView` into which the `build` method associated with the given context is drawing the widgets it builds.
+This returns the `FlutterView` into which the widgets built by the `build` method associated with the given context will be drawn.
 The `FlutterView` provides access to the same functionality that was previously available on the deprecated `SingletonFlutterView` class returned by the deprecated `window` properties mentioned above.
 However, some of the platform-specific functionality has moved to the `PlatformDispatcher`,